Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Methodology and implementation

 \subsection{Source injection precomputation}

-The modelling of source injection consists of the following parameters: the number of sources, their coordinates, and their wavelet time-series.
-We use this data to precompute their effect on an empty grid.
-We assume that the sources' coordinates are constant across the time-domain.
+The source injection modeling consists of the following parameters: the number of sources, their coordinates, and their wavelet time-series.
+This data is enough to precompute their effect on an empty grid.
+We assume that the sources' coordinates are constant across our models' time-domain though this may not always be the case.
+However, Devito's API can support the moving sources' case, and our algorithm is independent of it.